 Many games are completely free, but some are paid or include paid add-ons.
 If children are likely to install games, it’s a good idea to set up a PIN on your Roku payment method, so they don’t make any purchases without your consent.

 If you liked this article, you might find some of our other Roku articles helpful, including our Roku vs Firestick comparison, the best VPN for Roku guide and how to use Roku with Google Play.

 What’s your favorite Roku game?
 Do you agree with our list of the best Roku games?
 Is Roku gameplay good?
-Let us know in the comments below.
+Let us know in the comments below and read our Roku scams piece to ensure you stay safe.
 As always, thank you for reading.